shaikseemaa94/kwk-l1-messy_macarena_lab_ruby-kwk-students-l1-bal-061818/README.md

 3 examples, 1 failure
 ```

-That's telling you that Step 2 in `macarena.rb` is currently broken.
+That's telling you that Stin `macarena.rb` is currently broken.
 Can you figure out the fix based on the error message above?